nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Until you're able to make that save.
 Um...
 Oh.
 Uh, there's also a suffering.
 Uh, incapacitated and suffocating for the...
 Oh, suffocating.
 Okay.
 As it coughs uncontrollably.
 Yep.
 Okay.
 Suffocating.
 Suffocating.
 When the word died, yeah.
 Huh.
 It doesn't specify duration here.
 It just says for the duration.
 So, I'm going to...
 It's the same end of the turn as the...
 The spells thing?
 Yeah.
 I would assume.
 Yeah.
 End of the next turn.
 Yeah.
 So, basically, you effectively lose a, um...
 You lose a turn unless somebody's able to do something to...

 Heal your incapacitation before...
 Before your next turn comes in.
 Okay.
 So, this isn't a save to get free of.
 It's just you lose your next turn and then you're back in the fight.
 So, you don't have to worry about it.
 And that's just for, uh, actions, right?
 I can do a reaction on my turn?
 You can do reactions.
 And reactions you don't do during your turn.
 They're...
 Oh.
 Stuff that you can do outside of it.
 Okay.
 So.
 Um.
 All right.
-Little John.
+Lil John.
 All right.
 So, I'm going to do that same, uh...
 Bracer of Archery.
 And...

 He's already marked.
 Yep.
 So, that is the what, the what, the what, uh...
 So, what, what way?
 The base you dice?
 Uh, yeah.
 So, you're going to roll your d20 to hit.
 So, just roll that.
 And then we're adding, uh, your to hit on that, which is...
 6 plus 2 because you're doubling your proficiency bonus, so it's plus 8.
 So, it's an 18 to hit, which hits his D...
 Hits his AC of 14, so you hit him.
 Now you need to roll, uh, d8 damage plus 2d4.
 So, that's...
 Two of those.
 Yeah.
 The two pyramids and the...
 And that.
 That looking dude.